-Just as sewing machine basting stitches are used to create gathers, they also are used to ease in fabric.
-The difference when you are easing in fabric, however, is that the fabric should remain smooth with no tucks or gathers visible, such as when you ease in a full hem.
+Just as sewing machine basting stitches are used to create gathers, they also are used to ease in the fabric.
+The difference when you are easing in the fabric is that the fabric should remain smooth with no tucks or gathers visible, such as when you ease in a full hem.

 Always use quality thread when you are basting so that the thread does not break as you tug the thread to ease or gather the fabric.

 When easing, much less fabric will be drawn together than if you are gathering the fabric.
 Easing changes the shape and size of the fabric.
 As the threads are eased together, the fabric no longer lies smoothly and flat on a surface and develops a dome or curve in the fabric.
 The sleeve itself will form a cap as the fabric is eased into the armhole of the garment.

 Example of When Easing Is Used